DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: The DimABSA Construction

 \textbf{Japanese.} For the finance domain, the training set is sampled from the chABSA dataset.\footnote{\href{https://github.com/chakki-works/chABSA-dataset}{https://github.com/chakki-works/chABSA-dataset}} We manually annotate VA scores for each aspect in these samples, replacing the original sentiment polarity labels.
 The development and test sets are collected from the same EDINET\footnote{\href{https://disclosure2.edinet-fsa.go.jp}{https://disclosure2.edinet-fsa.go.jp}} sources as chABSA, with samples involving the same companies removed to avoid overlap.
 For the hotel domain, we crawl reviews from Rakuten Travel.\footnote{\href{https://travel.rakuten.co.jp}{https://travel.rakuten.co.jp}}

 \textbf{Russian.} The SemEval-2016 restaurant review dataset \cite{pontiki2016semeval} serves as the data source.
-The labeled portion contain annotated aspects, their categories, and sentiment polarity.
-For the remaining instances, opinion terms and VA values are annotated.
+The labeled portion contains annotated aspects, their categories, and sentiment polarity.
+We annotate opinion terms and VA values manually.
 The unlabeled portion of reviews is used for the development and test sets.

 \textbf{Tatar.} We automatically translate the Russian dataset into Tatar using Yandex Translate.
-The resulting translations are then reviewed by a native speaker.
-Manual corrections are applied to 45.5\% of the instances by native speakers.
+The resulting translations are reviewed by a native speaker.
+Manual corrections were applied to 45.5\% of the translated instances to assure data quality.

-\textbf{Ukrainian.} Similar to Tatar, we translated the Russian dataset into Ukrainian.
-Overall, 35.6\% of the instances are revised by native speakers.
+\textbf{Ukrainian.} Similar to Tatar, we translate the Russian dataset into Ukrainian and adopt the same review procedure, with 35.6\% of the instances corrected by native speakers.

 \textbf{Chinese.} For the restaurant domain, we use the SIGHAN-2024 dataset \cite{Lee2024} for training, and construct the development and test sets from Google Reviews\footnote{\href{https://customerreviews.google.com}{https://customerreviews.google.com}} and the PTT platform\footnote{\href{https://www.pttweb.cc}{https://www.pttweb.cc}}.
 For the laptop domain, we crawl reviews from Mobile01\footnote{\href{https://www.mobile01.com/category.php?id=2}{https://www.mobile01.com/category.php?id=2}}.
 For the finance domain, we collect annual reports of Taiwanese companies from MOPS\footnote{\href{https://emops.twse.com.tw/server-java/t58query}{https://emops.twse.com.tw/server-java/t58query}}.